Ashraf-Sao/reading-notes/README.md

 1 - What do we mean by "hoisting"? it is when we want to show our website to the world via a server or github or netlify

+2- What Modal and what does it do in react?